OsgiliathEnterprise/ansible-virtualization/README.md

 Same as the one of the [original role](https://github.com/stackhpc/ansible-role-libvirt-host)

-IMPORTANT: you have to add `zone: public` to your `libvirt_host_networks` network entries to be compatible with this role.
+IMPORTANT: you have to add `zone: libvirt` (it's the default) to your `libvirt_host_networks` network entries to be compatible with this role.

 Dependencies
 ------------